JSweet314/sorting-sweet/README.md

 ## Motivation

-This project was created as practice for finding an algorithmic solution to a problem and turn that algorithm in to working code.
+This project was created as practice for finding an algorithmic solution to a problem and turning that algorithm in to working code.

 ## Tests